Common questions about The Information Security Office service offerings

 Note: Dynamic DNS hostnames will be reviewed by the campus hostmaster and changed if inappropriate.

-Information Security and Policy (ISP) takes privacy issues very seriously, and we use the same approach for balancing security and privacy for restricted data hosts as for all hosts on campus.
+The Information Security Office (ISO) takes privacy issues very seriously, and we use the same approach for balancing security and privacy for restricted data hosts as for all hosts on campus.
 Monitoring of systems occurs through two methods, monitoring of network traffic crossing the campus border and vulnerability scanning of hosts on the campus network.
 The methods used to do this are similar for all hosts on the campus network.

 The enhanced services for restricted data hosts are: